Angkor: Unsustainable tourism

 The increasing number of tourists, around two million per year, exerts pressure on the archaeological sites at Angkor by walking and climbing on the (mostly) sandstone monuments at Angkor.
 This direct pressure created by unchecked tourism is expected to cause significant damage to the monuments in the future.

 In sites such as Angkor, tourism is inevitable.
 Therefore, the site management team cannot exclusively manage the site.
 The team has to manage the flow of people.
 Millions of people visit Angkor each year, making the management of this flow vital to the quickly decaying structures.
-Western tourism to Angkor began in the 1970s.
-The sandstone monuments and Angkor are not made for this type of heightened tourism.
+Western tourism to Angkor began in the 1970s, the sandstone monuments are not made for this type of heightened tourism.

 Moving forward, UNESCO and local authorities at the site are in the process of creating a sustainable plan for the future of the site.
 Since 1992, UNESCO has moved towards conserving Angkor.
 Thousands of new archaeological sites have been discovered by UNESCO, and the organization has moved towards protected cultural zones.
-Two decades later, over 1000 people are employed full-time at the site for cultural sensitivity reasons.
+Two decades later, over 1000 people were employed full-time at the site for cultural sensitivity reasons.
 Part of this movement to limit the impacts of tourism has been to only open certain areas of the site.

 However, much of the 1992 precautionary measures and calls for future enforcement have fallen through.
 Both globally and locally the policy-making has been successful, but the implementation has failed for several reasons.
 First, there are conflicts of interest in Cambodia.
-While the site is culturally important to them, Cambodia is a poor country.
+While the site is culturally important to them, Cambodia is a poverty-stricken country.

-Tourism is a vital part to the Cambodian economy, and shutting down parts of Angkor, the largest tourist destination in the country, is not an option.
+Tourism is a vital part to the Cambodian economy, so shutting down parts of Angkor, the largest tourist destination in the country, is not an option.
 A second reason stems from the government's inability to organize around the site.
 The Cambodian government has failed in organizing a robust team of cultural specialists and archaeologists to service the site.

-COVID-19

-During the COVID-19 pandemic, the lack of visitors resulted in 10,000 people working in the Cambodian tourist trade being out of work.

 Religious history

 Historical Angkor was more than a site for religious art and architecture.
 It was the site of vast cities that served all the needs of the Khmer people.
 Aside from a few old bridges, however, all of the remaining monuments are religious edifices.
-In Angkorian times, all non-religious buildings, including the residence of the king himself, were constructed of perishable materials, such as wood, "because only the gods had a right to residences made of stone".
+In Angkorian times, all non-religious buildings, including the residence of the king himself, were constructed with perishable materials, such as wood, "because only the gods had a right to residences made of stone".
 Similarly, the vast majority of the surviving stone inscriptions are about the religious foundations of kings and other potentates.
 As a result, it is easier to write the history of Angkorian state religion than it is to write that of just about any other aspect of Angkorian society.

 Several religious movements contributed to the historical development of religion at Angkor: